Yusuf Shihab: Emir of Mount Lebanon

-By 1772, Zahir and his allies were firmly in control of Sidon.
-In order to prevent further encroachments in Lebanon by Zahir, Emir Yusuf requested the assistance of Jezzar Pasha, an Ottoman officer.
-Emir Yusuf turned down a bribe of 200,000 Spanish reales from Abu al-Dahab to betray Jezzar and execute him.
-Jezzar Pasha soon consolidated his own rule in Beirut and ignored agreements he had made with Emir Yusuf regarding the latter's authority in the city.
-Emir Yusuf and his Druze soldiers subsequently tried to dislodge Jezzar Pasha, but were unable to.
-Thus, Emir Yusuf requested help from his erstwhile enemy, Zahir al-Umar, via his uncle Mansur who he had previously struggled against and replaced.
-Zahir accepted the request and had his Russian allies bombard Beirut by sea on Yusuf's behalf until Jezzar surrendered and fled.
-Zahir's backing became handy once again when Emir Yusuf's authority over the Beqaa Valley was challenged by the governor of Damascus in 1773.
-Emir Yusuf's brother, Sayyid Ahmad, who had been the governor of Beqaa at the time, had robbed traveling merchants from Damascus in the Beqaa village of Qabb Ilyas.
-Emir Yusuf removed him from the Beqaa and was appointed in his place.
+By 1772, Daher and his allies were firmly in control of Sidon.
+In order to prevent further encroachments in Lebanon by Daher, Yusuf requested the assistance of Jezzar Pasha, an Ottoman officer.
+Yusuf turned down a bribe of 200,000 Spanish reales from Abu al-Dahab to betray Jezzar and execute him.
+Jezzar Pasha soon consolidated his own rule in Beirut and ignored agreements he had made with Yusuf regarding the latter's authority in the city.
+Yusuf and his Druze soldiers subsequently tried to dislodge Jezzar Pasha, but were unable to.
+Thus, Yusuf requested help from his erstwhile enemy, Daher al-Umar, via his uncle Mansur who he had previously struggled against and replaced.
+Daher accepted the request and had his Russian allies bombard Beirut by sea on Yusuf's behalf until Jezzar surrendered and fled.
+Daher's backing became handy once again when Yusuf's authority over the Beqaa Valley was challenged by the governor of Damascus in 1773.
+Yusuf's brother, Sayyid Ahmad, who had been the governor of Beqaa at the time, had robbed traveling merchants from Damascus in the Beqaa village of Qabb Ilyas.
+Yusuf removed him from the Beqaa and was appointed in his place.

-Jezzar Pasha became the governor of Sidon in 1776 after the Ottomans' elimination of Zahir al-Umar.
-Emir Yusuf was confirmed as the governor of Beirut, Chouf, Beqaa and Jubail.
-Moreover, Hasan Pasha, the Ottoman kapudan (commander of the Ottoman Navy) who led the offensive against Zahir in 1775, declared that Governor of Sidon's authority over Emir Yusuf was limited to the collection of the miri (Hajj tax).
-However, Jezzar Pasha ignored this order and took over Beirut in 1776 with the demand that Emir Yusuf pay three years worth of miri tax.
+Jezzar Pasha became the governor of Sidon in 1776 after the Ottomans' elimination of Daher al-Umar.
+Yusuf was confirmed as the governor of Beirut, Chouf, Beqaa and Jubail.
+Moreover, Hasan Pasha, the Ottoman kapudan (commander of the Ottoman Navy) who led the offensive against Daher in 1775, declared that Governor of Sidon's authority over Yusuf was limited to the collection of the miri (Hajj tax).
+However, Jezzar Pasha ignored this order and took over Beirut in 1776 with the demand that Yusuf pay three years worth of miri tax.
 Jezzar was later driven out by the Ottoman Navy.
 Nassar was captured and executed by Jezzar in 1780.